 - Stiffness in the neck muscles

-DOES BENZO DETOX HAVE TO BE THIS BAD?
+DOES BENZO DETOX HAVE TO BE PAINFUL?

 NO, NOVUS MEDICAL DETOX CENTER CAN DESIGN A BENZO DETOX FOR YOU THAT WILL BE SAFE AND MORE COMFORTABLE.

-To find out how to have a safe and more comfortable benzodiazepine detox, in privacy, with a caring medical staff, call Novus Medical Detox Center at
+To find out how to have a safe and more comfortable benzodiazepine detox, in privacy, with a caring medical staff, call

 The long-term use of benzodiazepines can lead to physical dependence.
 If you decide to stop taking them, only a medical drug detox will help you avoid the withdrawal symptoms and the ugly alternative — a long and uncomfortable “weaning off” period that can last as long as six months or a year or more, complicated by even more prescription drugs which have side effects of their own.